MultiQC/MegaQC/docs/source/docs/dev/documentation.rst

 Publishing the documentation
 ---------------------------------

-On pushes to the ``master`` branch the documentation is automatically built and pushed to the ``gh-pages`` branch.
+On pushes to the ``master`` branch, the documentation is automatically built and pushed to the ``gh-pages`` branch.
 The static html files on this branch are then deployed to Github Pages and displayed to the outside world.
 All of this is done with the `Publish Docs Github Actions workflow <https://github.com/ewels/MegaQC/blob/master/.github/workflows/publish_docs.yaml>`.